Green League: Growth to mainstream appeal (2003–present)

 In 2003, the Green League received 8.0% of the vote, receiving a total of 14 seats.
 They increased their seats to 15 in the 2007 election while receiving 8.5% of the vote.
 In the 2011 election, the party lost five seats.

 In the 2009 European Parliament elections, the Greens gained two of the thirteen Finnish seats in the European Parliament, which were occupied by Satu Hassi and Heidi Hautala.

 At the municipal level, the Greens are an important force in the politics of the main cities of Finland.
 In the municipal election of 2008 the Greens received 8.9% of the vote; the vote share was considerably higher in Helsinki, where the Greens became the second-largest party with 23.2% of the vote.
 In several other cities, the Greens achieved the position of the third-largest party.
 The Greens are weaker in rural area and especially in municipalities that experience high levels of outward migration.

 By the 2017 Green League party congress, Niinistö had served three full two-year terms as the chairman and stepped down according to the rules of the party.
-In the following leadership election, there were six candidates running for party chair, of whom MP Touko Aalto won the election.
+In the following leadership election, there were six candidates running for party chairman, of whom MP Touko Aalto won the election.

 Soon after Aalto's election, the popularity of the Green League surged in the polls and raised briefly as the second most popular party in the country.
 However, in September 2017 the poll numbers turned into a downward slope, which continued until autumn 2018.
 After taking a month of sick leave due to exhaustion in September 2018, Aalto soon announced that he was resigning from his post, citing depression and fatigue.

 In November 2018, the Green League decided to choose a temporary chairman to lead the party into the 2019 parliamentary elections and until the next party convention.
 In the leadership election, former chairman Pekka Haavisto was once again elected as chairman.

 In June 2019, Haavisto stepped down as the chairman of the party.
-Maria Ohisalo was the only candidate in the leadership election and was thus elected as chairman.
+Maria Ohisalo was the only candidate in the leadership election and was thus elected as chairman in the city of Pori.

+In the 2023 parliamentary election, Ohisalo was re-elected with 6,937 votes.
+However, as the Greens suffered an election defeat, Ohisalo announced that she would not seek another term as chairman.
+In June 2023, she was replaced by Sofia Virta.